A lot of you write test questions for online training (or even for paper-based training).

 Matching Your Learning Objectives And Your Tests (Learning Experts Call this “Fidelity”)

-Whether you write your assessments before your training materials or do it the other way, the first step of writing an assessment item is to go back and look at the learning objective.
+Whether you write your assessments before your training materials or do it the other way, the first step of writing an assessment item is to go back and look at the learning objective(s) for the training.

 Let’s consider this example: the learning objective says a worker has to “perform a machine change over.”
 You think about it, and you decide to create a question that presents the worker with each step of the process and asks the worker to “drag” the steps into the correct order, from first to last.